lailareuven/lreu0177-DECO2017-STUDBUD/README.md

 ## Relevance to Design Brief

-In response to the design brief of designing and developing a study app website that helps students to better manage their studying by focusing on improving task, time and content management, I created StudBud.
+In response to the design brief of creating a website that helps students to better manage their studying by focusing on improving task, time and content management, I developed StudBud.
 This site incorporates features that directly respond to each of these user needs in a way that suits my specific target audience, undergraduate university students aged 17-25 years old.

 In assignment two, I conducted a thorough user research process with this group that led to these key insights: